Optimal Consumption with Reference to Past Spending Maximum: Main Results

-In addition, in \cite{Arun} and \cite{GHR} (see also \cite{BAY}), one can change variables and focus on the new state process $X_t/H_t$ to reduce the dimension.
-As a consequence, a;; thresholds for the wealth variable $x$ separating different regions for the piecewise optimal control in these works are simply linear functions of $h$.
+In addition, in Arun \cite{Arun} and Guasoni et al. \cite{GHR} (see also Angoshtari et al. \cite{BAY}), one can change variables and focus on the new state process $X_t/H_t$ to reduce the dimension.
+As a consequence, all thresholds for the wealth variable $x$ separating different regions for the piecewise optimal control in these works are simply linear functions of $h$.
 In contrary, our utility is defined on the difference $c_t-\lambda H_t$, and the change of variables is no longer applicable.
 The HJB equation is genuinely two dimensional that complicates the characterization of all boundary curves separating different regions.
 We choose to apply the dual transform to $x$ and treat $h$ as a parameter in the whole analysis.
 The smooth fit principle and inverse transform can help us to identify these boundary curves fully explicitly.
-We finally can express these thresholds $x_{\text{zero}}(h)$, $x_{\text{aggv}}(h)$ and $x_{\text{splg}}(h)$ in \eqref{x1-def}, \eqref{x2-def} and \eqref{x3-def} as nonlinear functions of $h$ (see the left panel of Figure 1), which are much more complicated than their counterparts in \cite{Arun} and \cite{GHR}.
+We finally can express these thresholds $x_{\text{zero}}(h)$, $x_{\text{aggr}}(h)$ and $x_{\text{lavs}}(h)$ in \eqref{x1-def}, \eqref{x2-def} and \eqref{x3-def} as nonlinear functions of $h$ (see the left panel of Figure 1), which are much more complicated than their counterparts in Arun \cite{Arun} and Guasoni et al. \cite{GHR}.